How to Read Blood Test Results: A Plain-Language Guide to Every Major Biomarker

 ALT and AST (Liver Enzymes)

-Reference range: ALT 7-56 U/L | AST 10-40 U/L Optimal: ALT <25 U/L (men), <19 U/L (women) based on recent NALFD research Elevated: Liver inflammation from NAFLD, alcohol, medications (statins, NSAIDs), viral hepatitis.
+Reference range: ALT 7-56 U/L | AST 10-40 U/L Optimal: ALT <25 U/L (men), <19 U/L (women) based on recent NAFLD research Elevated: Liver inflammation from NAFLD, alcohol, medications (statins, NSAIDs), viral hepatitis.
 Mild elevation (1-3x reference): Common and usually benign; retest in 6-12 weeks.
+A hard workout in the days before your draw can transiently raise AST in particular.

 BMP Electrolytes (Sodium, Potassium, CO2, BUN)